IAm-Ky229/CPRE185/README.md

 ###### Lab 3
 Start to work with the sensors on the DS4.
 Find acceleration of the controller when it is dropped.
 Also detect how many buttons are currently being pressed.

+###### Lab 4
+Detemine the orientation of the DS4 controller (up, down, front, right, left, backwards facing) by using the accelerometer and gyroscope sensors.